datacommonsorg/website/developer_guide.md

 ### Hot reload

-Run the following command to get the javascript code recompiled when changed
+Run the following command to get the javascript code recompiled when changed:

 ```bash
 ./run_npm.sh